 South London provided opportunities for personal development (social and psychological/personal).
-Control of the learning process while playing in the street was in the hands of the young players.
+Control of the learning process, while playing in the street was in the hands of the young players.
 They also had their own aims, such as personal development, learning according to their own rules, and playing football at a professional level, undoubtedly contributing to which were their games in "cages".

 Now we can consider how much autonomy young players have in the academies of professional clubs.
 How does this affect their individual development and learning process?

-In my opinion and experience as a coach, I can say that the academy environment ought to ensure a more balanced division between one’s own control of learning and its management by coaches.
+In my opinion, and experience as a coach, I can say that the academy environment ought to ensure a more balanced division between one’s own control of learning and its management by coaches.
 No coach can control the learning of others; he can only consciously and skilfully manage the process.
 Personal knowledge of academy players and daily observation of their behaviour should tell a coach which players are able to take responsibility for their learning process, and which should be helped, as opposed to lumping everyone together.

 All the players from South London also learned some important things from an individual point of view and regarding the development of potential.
 Street games taught them leadership, responsibility and social ownership.
 Young players who attend training sessions at an academy are especially deprived of the chance to learn responsibility and leadership.

 The adult community does everything for young football trainees, such as washing the club’s uniforms, cleaning shoes, organizing warm-ups, etc...
 In such a system, the idea of requiring players to make independent decisions and take responsibility for their learning process is at least unrealistic.
-Apparently some clubs commit to conducting life skills workshops, but the academy environment itself does exactly the opposite.
+Apparently, some clubs commit to conducting life skills workshops, but the academy environment itself does exactly the opposite.
 Training and what the players learn from it is totally controlled by the coaches.

 I think that introducing a form of street games to the academy program would help players learn the same qualities that South London players have acquired on the streets.
 In such a variant, coaches should give players a free hand regarding how they want to play, and focus only on observation and taking notes.
 I think there is a lot to be learned about players playing in such an environment, which would benefit both the players and the academy’s program.
 In such a scenario, coaches would have to abandon their egos and overcome the fear that it is not they who will be managing the learning process of the players.

 What else can we learn from the experience of the South London players?

 Considering their current professional level of play, one can see and admire their extraordinary creativity, their solving problems in unusual ways that are completely unpredictable for players defending the opposing team, and their ability to entertain fans attending their matches.
 These players are far from one-dimensional, thanks to the fact that in their early years they played on the street and learned individually to a degree adequate to their needs.
 Most of the players who have spent their whole lives in the academy are very similar and as a result don’t think independently and haven’t the ability to think critically.
 In addition to football, academies first and most importantly must prepare a young man for life, ensuring he learns basic life skills.